snowdriftcoop/snowdrift/GUIDE.md

 Like setting up the original development database, we need to set up a database and user for testing.

-Create database user *without* superuser or createrole priveleges but *with* createdb priveleges:
+Create database user *without* superuser or createrole privileges but *with* createdb privileges:

     sudo -u postgres createuser -S -d -R snowdrift_test